processone/docs.ejabberd.im/content/admin/configuration/database.md

 <!-- md:version updated in [24.06](../../archive/24.06/index.md) -->

+def:update
+: Modify the database schema and all its tables to match the installed ejabberd version.
+  Not to be confused with [upgrade ejabberd](def:upgrade) or [switch schema](def:switch).

 The [update_sql_schema](toplevel.md#update_sql_schema) top-level option allows ejabberd to create and update the tables automatically in the SQL database when using MySQL, PostgreSQL or SQLite.